scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 have just gone with my staple of sukiyaki, but trying something new is good for you.

+### Day 270

+Today was another one of those days where I didn't bother to eat until dinnertime because I wasn't hungry.
+This seems to happen frequently on Saturdays.
+I wonder if I should just start fasting on Saturdays for the fun of it.
+I mean, people fast all over the world for tons of reasons, and it's an interesting experience to feel the slow build of hunger and the bile from my stomach becoming an obvious flavor to my unfilled mouth.
+I did eat though.
+Had pizza for dinner, and I'll probably go ahead and have that for leftovers tomorrow for at least one meal.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/